 - 3.1 This chapter explains the procedures we expect to follow when considering applications for agreements granting access to depot facilities for light maintenance services.
-Through these procedures, our aim is to ensure that our consideration of applications is undertaken in a timely manner and is wholly consistent with our statutory duties, the Act, and with domestic regulations that implement EU legislation, including such procedural obligations as they impose.
-This chapter also sets out the process for submitting access agreements and amendments under the wide-ranging General Approval, submitting access agreements and amendments for specific approval, the procedure whereby ORR deals with appeals and disputes, and our process for applications involving the exemption of facilities from the provisions of the Act. - 3.2 This chapter is divided into nine sections: - general matters (concerning the submission of applications, the need for (a) ORR's approval and our timescales); - general approvals (concerning the submission of applications under a (b) General Approval): - model agreements this section contains information on, and links to, the (c) types of agreements which parties can enter into; - specific approval of applications under section 18 (where we are being (d) asked to approve a new agreement under section 18 of the Act that requires specific approval); - (e) specific approval of applications under section 22 (where we are being asked to approve amendments to an existing approved agreement or to the DACs, as incorporated into an existing approved agreement, under section 22 of the Act, which require specific approval); - applications under section 17 and 22A (where the parties have not been (f) able to agree terms, in whole or part, and we are asked to direct the DFO to enter into an agreement under section 17, or to direct under section 22A that an amendment be made to an existing approved agreement in order to permit more extensive use of the facility to which the existing agreement applies);
+Through these procedures, our aim is to ensure that our consideration of applications is undertaken in a timely manner and is wholly consistent with our statutory duties under the Act and the 2016 Regulations.
+This chapter also sets out the process for submitting access agreements and amendments under the wide-ranging General Approval, submitting access agreements and amendments for specific approval, the procedure whereby ORR deals with appeals and disputes, and our process for applications involving the exemption of facilities from the provisions of the Act. - 3.2 This chapter is divided into nine sections: - (a) general matters (concerning the submission of applications, the need for ORR's approval and our timescales); - (b) general approvals (concerning the submission of applications under a General Approval); - (c) model agreements this section contains information on, and links to, the types of agreements which parties can enter into; - (d) specific approval of applications under section 18 (where we are being asked to approve a new agreement under section 18 of the Act that requires specific approval); - (e) specific approval of applications under section 22 (where we are being asked to approve amendments to an existing approved agreement or to the DACs, as incorporated into an existing approved agreement, under section 22 of the Act, which require specific approval); - (f) applications under section 17 and 22A (where the parties have not been able to agree terms, in whole or part, and we are asked to direct the DFO to enter into an agreement under section 17, or to direct under section 22A that an amendment be made to an existing approved agreement in order to permit more extensive use of the facility to which the existing agreement applies);

-- confidentiality, consultation and ORR's public register; (g) - (h) termination of existing agreements; and - (i) new depots.
+- (g) confidentiality, consultation and ORR's public register; - (h) termination of existing agreements; and - (i) new depots.